cis5710/cis5710-homework/hw2b-cla/README.md

 assign or_reduction = (w[2] | w[1] | w[0]); // equivalent to code above
 ```

-You can run `gp4` tests via `MAKEFLAGS=-j4 pytest --exitfirst --capture=no testbench.py -k runCocotbTestsGp4`, though their coverage is low so we encourage you to add other test cases as well.
+You can run `gp4` tests via `pytest --exitfirst --capture=no testbench.py -k runCocotbTestsGp4`, though their coverage is low so we encourage you to add other test cases as well.

 Once you have the `gp4` module working, you can move on to the `gp8` module which will form the base of your CLA hierarchy.
 The `gp8` logic is a generalization of `gp4` to a larger window size.
 Though it is harder, you may consider implementing a parameterized `gpn` module that computes generate/propagate/carry-out over an N-bit window.
 You can then instantiate this appropriately for both `gp4` and `gp8`.